 High Definition Video Output and Display

-The NorDig STBs shall be able to use the EDID information provided by the Sink (iDTV/display) to automatically determine automatically the STB output as specified in section 5.4 and 5.5, and as an alternative to accept enable a manual setting of the STB output, as specified in section 8.6.
+The NorDig STB and the NorDig HEVC STB shall be able to use the HDMI EDID information provided by the Sink (iDTV/display) to automatically determine automatically the STB output as specified in section 5.4 and 5.5, and as an alternative to accept enable a manual setting of the STB output, as specified in section 8.6.

-The NorDig STB shall ensure that it can always present video (where available) for all services in the installed service list, regardless of the capabilities of the connected display.
+The NorDig STB and the NorDig HEVC STB shall ensure that it can always present video (where available) for all services in the installed service list, regardless of the capabilities of the connected display.

 For NorDig iDTVs the output video shall always be convertedadapted to the display’s native resolution.